polterguy/phosphorusfive-dox/chapter-17.md

 ## The [while] loop

 The while loop allows you to iterate for as long as some specific condition is true.
-Its syntax for its condition(s), is identical to the syntax used in branching (**[if]** invocations), which we will have a look at in our next chapter.
+Its syntax for its condition(s), is identical to the syntax used in branching (**[if]** invocations), which we will have a look at in a later chapter.
 However, below is an example of a while loop, that iterates while the **[_people]** data segment has children.
-Then inside the loop itself, it removes the first child, before continuing iterating.
+Then inside the loop itself, at the end of its lambda object, it removes the first child, before continuing iterating.
 Logically, it does the exact same thing, as our above **[for-each]** example, except using the **[while]** loop, instead of a for-each.

 ```
 _people